apalle1/M5-Hierarchical-Time-Series-Forecasting/README.md

 * 1. Captures the week-on-week similarity and that too of just the past week.
 In other words, people are likely to shop this monday similar to the last monday (except it is some special occassion).

-* 2.Captures the weekly similarity from a month-to-month perspective.
+* 2. Captures the weekly similarity from a month-to-month perspective.
 Example: people in the 1st weekend of a month shop more so that weekend looks more similar to first weeks of other months than the previous weekend.
 (Though 28 is arguable here.
 A month is generally 30.
 Interesting would be a variable window depending on when the comparative week starts.
 Dealing with edge cases like week divided into 2 months will be tricky).

 **Since individual data points are prone to erratic spikes or troughs, mean provides a more "representative" picture.**